SteveBarnett/Remixing/_thinking/getting-in-and-out-of-the-way-of-happiness.md

 - A good life is rich and interesting, but not always happy.
 - Our need to have everything go our way is the cause of a lot of suffering.

+## Why can't it be both?

+- We don’t believe we can have happiness and sadness at the same time.
+It seems like a paradox.
+- We don’t have to wait until (the imaginary and impossible future when) we’ve solved all our problems.
+- We're allowed to feel happy now, before the end of all our suffering.
+- Suffering and happiness are not separate.
+Where there is no suffering, there can be no happiness, and vice versa.

 ## Problems

 - We don’t need to be miserable while we work on our problems.